Should You Use In-House or Outsourced Billing?

 Performance Comparison

 On average, outsourced billing companies outperform in-house teams on key metrics.
 Clean claim rates for outsourced teams average 95-98% versus 85-92% for in-house.
 Denial rates average 3-5% for outsourced versus 8-15% for in-house.
 Days in A/R average 28-35 for outsourced versus 40-55 for in-house.
-These differences are not because in-house staff are less capable — it is because outsourced teams have dedicated specialists for each billing function, access to cross-practice pattern data, and the volume to invest in technology and training that a single practice cannot justify.
+These differences are not because in-house staff are less capable — it is because outsourced teams have assigned specialists for each billing function, access to cross-practice pattern data, and the volume to invest in technology and training that a single practice cannot justify.

 What Happens When You Switch to Outsourced Billing